 TSCA Section 21 Action The Fluoride Action Network (FAN), for which Dr. Hirzy now serves as volunteer Science and Regulatory Affairs Advisor, filed a petition, along with others, with EPA under provisions of the Toxic Substances Control Act, as amended in 2016, asking for a ban on addition of fluoridation chemicals to drinking water.
 EPA denied the petition in February 2017, and FAN and the other petitioners filed a lawsuit (Food and Water Watch et al. v.
 U. S. Environmental Protection Agency) to compel EPA to act.
 Since that filing there have been a number of developments including a trial that included expert witness testimony from both sides.
 It is ironic that among EPA’s expert witnesses was a representative of Exponent, Inc. The irony lies in the fact that since 1960 Exponent has been a source of defense witnesses for industry – to question whether smoking causes cancer, whether Agent Orange exposure leads to prostate cancer, and whether per- and polyfluorinateed substances are linked to kidney cancer.
 They also cast doubt on studies that underpin federal regulation of lead and mercury.
 Exponent has never conducted any research on the toxicity of fluoride.
 Plaintiff expert witnesses, on the other hand, viz., Dr. Howard Hu, MD, MPH, Chair of Preventive Medicine, University of Southern California School of Medicine; Dr. Phillipe Grandjean, MD, DMSc, Chair of Environmental Medicine, University of Southern Denmark; Dr. Bruce Lanphear, MD, MPH, Professor of Health Science, Simon Fraser University; and Dr. Kathleen Thiessen, PhD, Director and senior scientist, Oak Ridge Center for Risk Analysis – all – have published peer reviewed studies on neurotoxicity of fluoride.
 A window into where the lawsuit stands is the plaintiff’s Motion for Summary Judgment filed in November 2019 is currently (March 2017) deciding on next steps, which may include a lawsuit.
+As of January 2022 a status hearing earlier this month indicates a likely second trial date being set in April for later this year.
 More on the petition and its progress can be found at http://www.fluoridealert.org.

 EPA Fires Toxicologist for Speaking Out About Cancer In May, 1992, EPA fired the Office of Drinking Water’s chief toxicologist, who also was our local union’s Treasurer at the time, for refusing to remain silent on the fluoride cancer risk issue.
 This occurred following publication in 1991 of a National Toxicology Program bioassay of sodium fluoride that showed male rats got bone cancer after dosing with fluoride at levels only about one hundred-fold greater than the public receives.
 The judge who heard the lawsuit brought against EPA over the firing made the finding that EPA fired the toxicologist over his fluoride work, and not for the phony reason put forward by EPA management at his dismissal.
 He won his lawsuit and was put back on the payroll at EPA in 1994, with back pay and a $50,000 damage award, but only after the Agency was forced to do so by the Secretary of Labor and public embarrassment.
 Of the two EPA management officials responsible for the firing of Dr. Marcus, one retired and one was transferred to another Office with no reduction in status.
 Dr. Marcus goes through two years of Hell, living largely on the kindness of friends, and the perpetrators walk…..Let’s hear it for accountability.